-Skip the Korean take out and make these Bulgogi Korean Beef Bowls at home instead!
-Perfect as a weeknight dinner or as a meal prep!
+Craving Korean take-out but don’t want to go out?
+Make these Ground Beef Bulgogi Bowls at home instead!
+Perfect as a quick weeknight dinner or as a meal prep!

 Korean Bulgogi at Home

-When making bulgogi at home, I keep things simple by using ground beef.
-In a lot of traditional bulgogi recipes, it is recommended that an asian pear be added to the marinade.
-Can’t be any pear, it must be an asian pear as there’s a specific enzyme in it that breaks down/tenderizes the meat.
-However, because I’m using ground beef instead of a cut of beef like a brisket, we can skip the asian pear.!
-This means you’re more than likely have everything in your pantry to make this bulgogi beef bowls at home.
+When craving bulgogi at home and I’m out of thinly sliced beef and don’t want to slice it myself, I take a shortcut and use ground beef.
+In a lot of traditional bulgogi recipes, it is recommended that an Asian pear be added to the marinade.
+Can’t be any pear, it must be an Asian pear as there’s a specific enzyme in it that breaks down/tenderizes the meat.
+However, because I’m using ground beef instead of a cut of beef like brisket, we can skip the Asian pear.!
+This means you’re more than likely to have everything in your pantry to make these bulgogi beef bowls at home.

 What You Need To Make These Bulgogi Korean Beef Bowls